flannelhead/blackstar/README.md

 Use [`stack`](https://docs.haskellstack.org/en/stable/README/) to build this.
 First clone the repo, then run `stack build` and follow the instructions given by `stack`.
 You should be able to build `blackstar` on any platform where you can install `stack`.

-This repository includes a star lookup map (`stars.bin.gz`), which has been generated from the [PPM star catalog](http://tdc-www.harvard.edu/software/catalogs/ppm.html).
-The prebuilt map in binary form is included for convenience, but you can also build it yourself.
-First, remove `stars.bin.gz`.
+You must download the [PPM star catalog](http://tdc-www.harvard.edu/software/catalogs/ppm.html) to generate the star map.
 Download [this archive](http://tdc-www.harvard.edu/software/catalogs/ppm.tar.gz) and extract the file `PPM` to the root folder of this project.
 Then run `stack exec generate-starmap PPM` and the map will be generated and saved.

 ## Usage
 When `blackstar` has been built with `stack`, you can run it with